AfroCubaWeb

 Tomas Fernandez Robaina Researcher Robaina is at the National Library and has authored numerous works on AfroCuban issues and race relations in Cuba: see his extensive bibliography

-Eugene Godfried Though from Curacao, he has spent many years in Cuba.
+Eugene Godfried Though from Curacao, he has spent many years in Cuba as a journalist and activist.

 Eugene Godfried Calls on Fidel Castro for Reflection and Action concerning the 1912 Massacre: YouTube Video , 9/07